NSO-developer/nso-gitbook/cisco-nx/README-ned-settings.md

                         trans-id-cmd).

-    - transaction trans-id-cmd <string> (default delete volatile:///ncstransconf.tmp no-prompt ; show running-config | exclude Time: > volatile:///ncstransconf.tmp ; show file volatile:///ncstransconf.tmp md5sum ; delete volatile:///ncstransconf.tmp no-prompt)
+    - transaction trans-id-cmd <string> (default delete volatile:///ncstransconf.tmp no-prompt ; show running-config | begin version > volatile:///ncstransconf.tmp ; show file volatile:///ncstransconf.tmp md5sum ; delete volatile:///ncstransconf.tmp no-prompt)

       To avoid the overhead of 'show running-config' in each transaction, especially with large device configurations this method by default let's the device calculate an md5-hash of the